bensmus/ridechecks-electron/DOCS.md

 Typically, the software does the following:
 1. Read the app state when the app loads from the `state.json` file.
 Modify the app state using the user interface.
 2. When the app state reflects what the user wants, the app makes an API call.
-The API call is a POST request with the JSON app state in the body, and the lambda function returns a JSON response, with either an error string or the assignment.
+The API call is a POST request with the JSON app state in the body, and the lambda function returns a JSON response, with either an error string or the assignments.
 3. The user can save the assignments locally as a CSV file in case they want to edit them in a spreadsheet application.

 ### Technology stack